ocsigen/ocsigen-start/template.distillery/README.md

 Make sure you have a working NPM installation.
 The needed NPM packages (like Cordova) will be installed automatically.

-Warning: NPM packages (and especially Cordova plugin) are very sensitive to version changes.
-You may have to change version numbers in mobile/config.xml.in if something goes wrong during app generation.
+Warning: NPM packages (and especially Cordova plugins) are very sensitive to version changes.
+You may have to change version numbers in `mobile/config.xml.in` if something goes wrong during app generation.
-You may also have problems with old versions of gradle or wrong versions of Android packages ...
+You may also have problems with old versions of `gradle` or wrong versions of Android packages ...

 ** Be prepared!
-You're entering a instable world! **
+You're entering an unstable world! **

 Install ocaml-cordova-plugin